This brief article outlines the principles of successful day to day volunteer management to help you support, retain and recognise your volunteers.

 One of the simplest ways to help create a great team and volunteer environment is to have a shared vision and make sure that people understand how their contribution fits in with what you are achieving and who you are helping as a whole.

 Use a volunteer handbook or develop a volunteer policy to underpin your volunteer management by establishing values, beliefs and direction for volunteer involvement.
-Share this policy with all existing staff and volunteers as well as new members of the team during their induction process.
+Share this policy with all existing staff and volunteers as well as during the induction process, when you are recruiting for volunteers.
 This is more important than you think.
 It needs to be talked about often and referred to in every major decision.

 Living your values